Lexie Hull: College

+Off the court

 Personal life

 Hull is the daughter of Jaime and Jason Hull.
-She has an identical twin sister, Lacie, who has been her basketball teammate in high school and college.
-Hull's father, Jason, played college basketball for Whitworth University, where he received NCAA Division III All-American honors.
+She has an identical twin sister, Lacie, who was her basketball teammate in high school and college.
+Hull's father, Jason, played college basketball for Whitworth University, where he received NCAA Division III All-America honors.
 Her grandfather, John, played college basketball for Western Washington.

 Hull had a 4.0 grade point average (GPA) in high school.
 She graduated from Stanford with both a bachelor's degree and master's degree in management science and engineering.
 In her junior and senior years, Hull was named a first-team Academic All-American by the College Sports Information Directors of America (CoSIDA).
 She is a three-time CoSIDA Academic All-District first team and Pac-12 Academic Honor Roll selection.
 As a senior, Hull received the Elite 90 Award for having the highest cumulative GPA among players at the Final Four of the 2022 NCAA Tournament, as well as Pac-12 Scholar-Athlete of the Year for women's basketball and the Senior CLASS Award as the outstanding senior both on and off the court in D-I women's basketball.

+Philanthropy

+In February 2024, Hull joined the WNBA Changemakers Collective and their collaboration with VOICEINSPORT (VIS) as a mentor, "aimed at keeping girls in sport and developing diverse leaders on the court and beyond the game."

+Business interests

+In June 2024, Hull announced her partnership with Sweetgreen on her social media platforms.
+In the fall of 2024, Hull also partnered with Lightbox Jewelry and was named a brand ambassador (alongside NBA player, Paul George) for FORM, a basketball training company focusing on shooting technique.
+In October 2024, Hull appeared in a TikTok ad campaign for TOGETHXR and Aflac alongside Fever teammate, Aliyah Boston.
+Hull partnered with Athleta and their "Power of She Collective" in January 2025, joining fellow female athletes Simone Biles, Katie Ledecky, and Kate Martin.